getlago/lago-docs/docs/guide/05_plans/charges.md

 If your customer spends less than the committed amount, you will **charge a true-up fee equal to the difference between the commitment and the actual usage**.
 Please note that this true-up fee is tied to the initial charge but will appear as a separate line item in an invoice or in a credit note.

-**Spending minimums and true-up fees are always prorated** based on the number of days uses in the subscription.
+**Spending minimums and true-up fees are always prorated** based on the number of days used in the subscription.
 This ensures fairness if your customer signs up at the end of the month, upgrades to a new plan, or terminates an ongoing subscription before the end of the period.

 To define a charge spending minimum: